roqueando/phecto/README.md

 The project is in development and the next updates will be these tasks:

 - [ ] Create the Changeset Core Class
-- [ ] Core PDO Class as Repo
+- [ ] Core PDO Class as Repository
-- [ ] Apply that in some architectures like: Models (like Eloquent), Pure Classes and others
+- [ ] Create a Structure class to serve as Model

 ## 💻 Requirements